A word from Sebastien and Caroline Breteau

 career in national and international NGO’s as a

-consultant and facilitator of learning environments focussed on vulnerable populations.
+consultant and facilitator of learning environments focused on vulnerable populations.

 Yhira holds an MA in Lifelong Learning Policy and